 Any content to really leave a mark and give you a ranking boost needs to be useful and add value to searcher intent.

-A great rule of thumb while considering content is to ask yourself, whether you would publish it on Twitter?
+A great rule of thumb while considering content is to ask yourself, whether you would publish it on Twitter or Youtube?
 If not, then you really need to have a chat with your digital marketing agency.

-With the current Google updates, it is your content that is your opportunity to rise and shine among consumers, influencers, and other peers in your industry.
+With the current Google updates, it is your content that is your opportunity to rise and shine among consumers and other peers in your industry.
 You really need to use the opportunity to build trust with readers and not hit them with worthless words.

 Sure, well optimized content will still give you a marginal advantage with search engines.
 But, the only way you are going to get returns in the long haul is by building trust with potential customers.
 This can only be done through decent content marketing, which requires a decent SEO agency.